In this article:

 Break the project work into chunks.
 Apply some sensible categorization to each chunk.
 Is it a high, medium or low effort piece of work?

-Your PMO might have definitions for each of those to help you define and refine your estimating at the early stages of the project.
+Your PMO might have definitions for each of those to help you define and refine your estimates at the early stages of the project.
 For example:

 - More than 6 weeks of work

 - More than 10 people required to do the task

 - Between 2 weeks and 6 weeks of work

 - Between 3 and 10 people required to do the task

 - Between £x and £y required